amitfin/oref_alert/README.md

 [![Open your Home Assistant instance and show your action developer tools with a specific action selected.](https://my.home-assistant.io/badges/developer_call_service.svg)](https://my.home-assistant.io/redirect/developer_call_service/?service=oref_alert.edit_sensor)

+## Event Entity

+`event.oref_alert` is an additional entity which can be used to get the messages.
+There are 3 type of events: `pre_alert`, `alert` and `end`.

+*Note: this sensor is not created when the configuration contains multiple areas or groups (e.g. cities with multiple areas or districts).
+It's possible in such a case to create an additional sensor configuration for the specific area of interest by using the action `oref_alert.add_sensor`.*

 ## Binary Sensor

 `binary_sensor.oref_alert` is a legacy entity.
 The sensor is `on` when there is an active alert in the home's area.
 An alert is consider active according to the specified duration in the configuration (10 minutes by default).
+This is not according to the new guidelines where alerts don't have a fixed duration but exist until an `end` update is announced.

 ## All Areas Sensor